dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 To this end, each series item in an update collection is also associated with an unsigned integer 'index', with value the absolute counter of series items added to that collection minus 1.
 That is, the first series item added to a collection has 'index' with value 0.
 Then, the values of 'index' are used as cursor information.

+Within an update collection, the unsigned integer LAST_INDEX denotes the value of 'index' associated with the latest added series item, i.e., the overall number of added series item plus 1.

 Furthermore, the Authorization Server defines an unsigned integer MAX_DIFF_BATCH <= N_MAX, specifying the maximum number of diff entries to be included in a single diff query response.
 If supporting diff queries, the Authorization Server SHOULD provide registered devices and administrators with the value of MAX_DIFF_BATCH, upon their registration (see {{sec-registration}}).

 Finally, the full query and diff query exchanges defined in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}} are extended as follows.